Six Stages of Strategic IT Management

 - Implementing a competitive analysis framework to see if technology can change the industry’s competition.

-- Using a strategic grid concept to study the strategic impact of IT in the organization.
+- Using a strategic grid concept to study the strategic impact of IT in the organisation.

 - Find a strategic thrust matrix that helps to search out strategic opportunities.